 Elder care is health and personal care which is specifically designed for the elderly.
 The level of elder care varies, from a live-in facility which caters to older people with special needs to a day nurse who drops in on older patients for a few hours every day.
-Since older people are prone to special health problems, the people who work in elder care typically participate in training programs which are designed to address these issues, ensuring a high level of care.
+Since older people are prone to special health problems, the people who work in this field typically participate in training programs which are designed to address these issues, ensuring a high level of care.

 On a more intense level, elder care may address specific health problems, like strokes, paralysis, memory loss, and other issues which commonly strike older people.
 A care provider might come by a private home more frequently to administer medications, help an older patient bathe, and perform other tasks to improve an older individual's quality of life.
 In more serious cases, a patient might require full time care because he or she is physically or mentally incapable of living entirely independently.

-In addition to being offered in private homes, elder care can also be offered in facilities which are specifically designed for the elderly.
+In addition to being offered in private homes, this type of care can also be offered in facilities which are specifically designed for the elderly.
 These facilities are sometimes known as assisted living facilities, in a reference to the fact that the staff members assist the residents with various tasks.
 The level of assisted care varies, from relatively hands off care for independent, mobile residents to specialized care for bedridden and seriously injured older patients.

 In many cultures, elder care is traditionally provided by members of the family, who keep older family members at home.
 In industrialized nations in the 20th century, elder care began to shift to care facilities for a variety of reasons.
-If someone in your life does require care beyond that which you can provide, make sure to assess elder care facilities carefully.
-The quality and level of care in these facilities can vary widely, and it helps to look for word of mouth recommendations along with reviews from elder advocates to ensure that your older family members receive the care and companionship they need.
+If someone in your life does require care beyond that which you can provide, make sure to assess care facilities carefully.
+The quality and level of care in these facilities can vary widely, and it helps to look for word of mouth recommendations, along with reviews from elder advocates, to ensure that your older family members receive the care and companionship they need.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!